TocHtka/DVC_template/README.md

 * Use **Pycharm** to rename dependencies, source codes and outputs -> it will change **dvc.yaml** accordingly
 * Before sending a zip to a customer, delete the cash: `dvc gc -w`
+* **DVC only works in a git repo**.
+When sharing the project via zip with a customer, make sure to tell them to use `git init` inside the folder.
 *